Who needs to apply?

 Except for the examples above, all other research involving human subjects must complete an application.
 If the Principal Investigator has any doubt about whether or not their project meets these criteria, it is their responsibility to contact the IRB Chair/Office of Research Integrity for clarification.
 Service projects involving human subjects (including grants and programs that provide services and include an evaluative component that might be determined to research) are encouraged to contact the IRB Chair/Office of Research Integrity to ensure that they are exempt from IRB review.
 Any secondary data analysis of these data used for scholarly publication requires IRB approval.

-What if I just want to present my research at UTC Research Dialogues?
+What if I just want to present my research at a UTC research conference such as the Spring Research and Arts Conference?

-UTC Research Dialogues is an annual research showcase on UTC's campus that is open to the community.
-Therefore, research results presented there to meet the federal definition of having an "...intent to contribute to generalizable knowledge."
-All research with human subjects that is presented at this event must have received IRB approval prior to data collection.
-See Research Dialogues for more information.
+Research conferences hosted by UTC are open to the community.
+Therefore, research results presented at these events meet the federal definition of having an "...intent to contribute to generalizable knowledge."
+All research with human subjects that is presented at such events must have received IRB approval prior to data collection.
+See the UTC Research Conference guidance page for more information.